k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

 {lang=coffeescript}
 ~~~~~~~
-    for key, value of obj
+    for key, value of obj.prototype
       @::[key] = value
 ~~~~~~~

+W> Note how we loop of obj.prototype and not obj.
+If we looped over the obj itself we would end up W> including class methods onto the instance

 Now add a method for including class methods (aka extending):